gabysbrain/website/site/cv.markdown

 : **Reviewer**, EG/VGTC Conference on visualization (EuroVis)

 2014
-: **Program committee member**, International Conference on Intelligent User Interfaces

-2014
 : **Reviewer**, Computers and Graphics

 # Teaching

-2016 -- present
+* Relational and Object-Oriented Database Systems
-: **Lecturer**, Visualization and Visual Data Analysis
+* Visualization and Visual Data Analysis

-2018 -- present
-: **Lecturer**, Foundations of Data Analysis
+* Foundations of Data Analysis

-Fall 2011
-:  **Teaching assistant**, CMPT 361 Introduction to Computer Graphics
+* Introduction to Computer Graphics

-Spring 2011
-:  **Teaching assistant**, CMPT 225 Introduction to Data Structures and Algorithms

-Fall 2010
-:  **Teaching assistant**, CMPT 225 Introduction to Data Structures and Algorithms
+* Introduction to Data Structures and Algorithms

 # Volunteer positions
 September 2010 -- September 2012